 The famous scene in which Indy shoots a marauding and flamboyant swordsman was not in the original script.
-Harrison Ford was supposed to use his whip to get the swords out of his attacker's hands, but the food poisoning he and the rest of the crew had gotten made him too sick to perform the stunt.
-After several unsuccessful tries, Ford suggested "shooting the sucker."
-Steven Spielberg immediately took up the idea and the scene was successfully filmed.
+Harrison Ford was supposed to use his whip to get the sword out of his attacker's hands, but the food poisoning he and the rest of the crew had gotten, made him too sick to perform the stunt.
+After several unsuccessful tries, Ford suggested "shooting the sucker".
+Steven Spielberg immediately took him up the idea, and the scene was successfully filmed.

 The film was originally given an R-rating because of the exploding head at the end.
 They didn't want the picture to be rated R, so they added layers of fire in front of his face to make it appear less graphic.

-During filming in Tunisia, nearly everyone in the cast and crew got sick, except director Steven Spielberg.
-It is thought that he avoided illness by eating only the food he'd brought with him: cans and cans of Spaghetti-O's.
+During filming in Tunisia, nearly everyone in the cast and crew got sick, except Director Steven Spielberg.
+It is thought that he avoided illness by eating only the food he'd brought with him: a lot of cans of Spaghetti-O's.

 Indiana Jones's hat came from the famous Herbert Johnson hat shop in Saville Row, London.
-The hat was the shop's Australian model.
-On the Bonus Features DVD, costume designer Deborah Nadoolman said that in order to properly age the hat, she grabbed and twisted the hat, then she and Harrison Ford both sat on it, and it eventually looked like "a very lived-in and well-loved" hat.
+The hat was the shop's "Poet "model.
+On the Bonus Features DVD, Costume Designer Deborah Nadoolman said that in order to properly age the hat, she grabbed and twisted the hat, then she and Harrison Ford both sat on it, and it eventually looked like "a very lived-in, and well-loved" hat.

 Harrison Ford actually outran the boulder in the opening sequence.
 Because the scene was shot twice from five different angles, he had to outrun it ten times.
 Ford's stumble in the scene was deemed to look authentic and was left in.

 When Indy is dragged under and then out behind a moving truck, it's a tribute to Yakima Canutt's similar famous stunt in John Ford's Stagecoach (1939).
-In fact, it was a stunt that stuntman Terry Leonard had tried to pull off the year before, and failed to do so, on The Legend of the Lone Ranger (1981).
-He was thrilled at the chance of having another shot at it, but only agreed to do it if his friend & colleague Glenn Randall Jr. was driving.
-The truck was specially constructed to be higher above the ground than normal so as to allow clearance for Indiana Jones to pass underneath safely.
+In fact, it was a stunt that Stuntman Terry Leonard had tried to pull off the year before, and failed to do so, in The Legend of the Lone Ranger (1981).
+He was thrilled at the chance of having another shot at it, but only agreed to do it, if his friend and colleague Glenn Randall, Jr. was driving.
+The truck was specially constructed to be higher above the ground than normal, so as to allow clearance for Indiana Jones to pass underneath safely.
 The center of the road was also dug out to allow more clearance.
-In Great Movie Stunts: Raiders of the Lost Ark (1981) we see, on the camera slate, that the camera was set at 20 frames per second instead of the traditional 24 fps; in other words, the shots were done in "fast motion," so the truck was not really moving as fast as depicted on screen.
+In Great Movie Stunts: Raiders of the Lost Ark (1981), we see, on the camera slate, that the camera was set at twenty frames per second instead of the traditional twenty-four frames per second.
+In other words, the shots were done in "fast motion", so the truck was not really moving as fast as depicted on-screen.
 Harrison Ford was actually dragged behind the truck for some of the shots, badly bruising his ribs.
 When asked if he was worried, Ford quipped: "No. If it really was dangerous, they would have filmed more of the movie first."
 During the chase, Harrison Ford dispatches all three of his stunt doubles, all of which are playing German soldiers.
 Terry Leonard plays the driver of the truck, who gets punched out of the cab by Harrison.
-Vic Armstrong and Martin Grace play soldiers hanging onto the side of the truck before being knocked off.
+Vic Armstrong and Martin Grace play soldiers hanging onto the side of the truck, before being knocked off.
 The truck chase took approximately eight weeks to film.

 The models used for the German U-boat were rented from the production company that was making Das Boot (1981) in the same area at the time.
 The company, however, had forgotten to tell this to the crew of Das Boot, who were surprised to find the model suddenly missing.